 - A monthly threshold you define for your Oracle Cloud Infrastructure spending.
-Budgets are set on compartments and track all spending in the compartment and any child compartments.
+Budgets are set on cost-tracking tags or compartments and track all spending in the cost-tracking tag or compartment and any child compartments.
 Note: the budget tracks spending in the specified target compartment, but you need to have permissions to manage budgets in the root compartment of the tenancy to create and use budgets.

 - You can define email alerts that get sent out for your budget.
 You can send a customized email message body with these alerts.
 Alerts are evaluated every 15 minutes, and can be triggered when your actual or your forecasted spending hits either a percentage of your budget or a specified set amount.